Locking Floating Floors:

 For any space that is below grade (lower than the ground surface outside), you must use a floating installation.
 If any portion of the subfloor is below grade, the whole floor is considered below grade.
 A floating floor works better in a basement because it is more tolerant of changes in relative humidity, and you can install it over a highly effective moisture barrier, such as 6 mil (0.006”) polyethylene plastic sheet.

 If you know that your environment is going to be outside of the recommended 35% - 55% relative humidity range, you may still choose to install a Teragren hardwood floor.
 If you do so, it is important to recognize that as a natural material the floor will expand and contract seasonally in response to the change in relative humidity.
 You can prepare for this in part by using proper base moldings and transitions to allow for the anticipated expansion and contraction.
-Additionally, you may want to consider one of our hardwax-oil finished floors – Visions and Vantage II.
-While these floors will act exactly like our other flooring lines, the hardwax-oil finish allows for an enhanced maintenance regime that can help mitigate some commonly seen issues in particularly dry climates.
+Additionally, you may want to consider Vantage II, our high-performance oil finished floors.
+While Vantage II will act exactly like our other flooring lines, the high-performance oil finish allows for an enhanced maintenance regime that can help mitigate some commonly seen issues in particularly dry climates.
 Download our enhanced care and maintenance flyer for more information.

 If you have a technical question that is not answered here, you can call us at 206-842-9477 x3000 or email us at firstname.lastname@example.org